hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 - A continuous function $f: [a, b] \to \mathbb{R}$ with $f' > 0$ on $(a,b)$ is *increasing*.
 - A continuous function $f: [a, b] \to \mathbb{R}$ with $f' < 0$ on $(a,b)$ is *decreasing*.

-Each of these statements can be proved by a reductio where assume the consequent doesn't hold, zoom in on a subinterval whose endpoints exhibit this failure, and apply the MVT.
+Each of these statements can be proved by *reductio ad absurdum*: assume the consequent doesn't hold, zoom in on a subinterval whose endpoints exhibit this failure, and apply the MVT.